freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 590.1

 Instead of running through all the data in the CSV file, you should make some test data.
-Use the copy (`cp`) command to copy the `courses.csv` into a new file named `courses_test.csv`.
+In the terminal, use the copy (`cp`) command to copy the `courses.csv` into a new file named `courses_test.csv`.

 #### HINTS